Lin2xdd/Journey-Into-Exile/Headphones/Ideas.md

 # More ideas
 - Do I buy 0, 1 or two from the store?
 Or do I buy here?
 What else can I buy?
 Price, date released, warranty, easy to pack, needs, scenarios?
 - The earbuds were released in 2021 september.
 Check out more platform: amazon, official, facebook?
+- Check out more about tech reviews?